Table of Contents

 3- Implement A Composting Program

 On-site composting is a popular option for restaurants looking to reduce their waste footprint.
-By setting up a composting system in the kitchen or on the premises, restaurants can convert food waste into a valuable resource that can be used to enrich soil or fertilize plants.
+By setting up a composting system in the kitchen or on the premises, restaurants can convert the waste into a valuable resource that can be used to enrich soil or fertilize plants.

 Alternatively, restaurants can partner with third-party providers to facilitate composting.
 These providers often offer collection and processing services, making it easy for restaurants to divert food waste away from landfills and into composting facilities.
 This can be a particularly useful option for restaurants that lack the space or resources to manage their own composting systems.